-The rich mining heritage of Labin and Litija will be presented through a comprehensive collection of mining objects, geological and mining maps, written documentation, old postcards, photographs and films from the archives of HRT and RTV, which show the development of mining in both cities.
-An archive overview of the collected documentation will be prepared along with new findings on the mining heritage of the two mines, and selected materials will be presented in a digitized form.
+The rich mining heritage of Labin and Litija is presented through a comprehensive collection of mining objects, geological and mining maps, written documentation, old postcards, photographs and films from the archives of HRT and RTV, which show the development of mining in both cities.
+An archive overview of the collected documentation is prepared along with new findings on the mining heritage of the two mines, and selected materials are presented in a digitized form.

 About the Project

 MINE TOUR addresses the challenge of the untapped tourist potential of the mining heritage to the marginal areas of the program area, namely the natural monument of the Sitarjevec mine in Litija and the cultural monument Šoht in Labin, which are in poor condition and there is a lack of cross-border promotion and cooperation between actors at national and cross-border level.
 It is necessary to improve the knowledge of tourism stakeholders on the principles of sustainable tourism and better heritage management.
 The project aims to actively preserve the mining heritage by developing new sustainable cross-border tourism products.